pkozuchowski/Apex-Opensource-Library/docs/content/apex/query.md

 #### Other
 - Performance Improvements
-- Bugfixed issue in withAllFields
+- Fixed bug in withAllFields when it was used in combination with lookup fields or subqueries
 - Added method to remove fields from a query : `withoutFields(List<String> fields)`
 - Added method to exclude records from caching : `.cacheResults(false)`
 - Updated API Version to 63.0